 Bus runs every 20 minutes between 05:00 and midnight.

-Buses to Volos from Liosion Bus Station, takes about 5 hours with a snack stop.
-The bus to Agios Konstantinos from Athens leave almost every hour and the trip takes about 2 hours with a snack stop.
+Buses to Volos from Liosion Bus Station, takes about 5 hours with a snack and rest stop.
+The bus to Agios Konstantinos from Athens leave almost every hour and the trip takes about 2 hours with a snack and rest stop.
 Agios Konstantinos is another port before Volos that has boats going to Skiathos.
 Source: www.greeka.com

 Ferry, Catamaran, Car Ferry, Flying Cat Schedules: